Shaw's and Star Market: Store count

 According to their website, as of January 2018, Shaw's and Star Market operated a total of 154 locations: 79 in Massachusetts (21 as Star Market), 8 in Rhode Island, 19 in Vermont, 27 in New Hampshire, and 21 in Maine.
 This is compared to January 2010, and shortly before the Connecticut stores were sold, Shaws operated 194 stores: 12 in Rhode Island, 18 in Connecticut, 19 in Vermont, 22 in Maine, 34 in New Hampshire, and 89 in Massachusetts (including 12 operating as Star Market at the time).

-Shaw's store footprint extends (south to north) from the village of Wakefield in South Kingstown, Rhode Island to the Canada–US border in Derby, Vermont.
+Shaw's store footprint extends (south to north) from the village of Wakefield in South Kingstown, Rhode Island, to the Canada–US border in Derby, Vermont.
 Shaw's strongest presences are in Greater Boston (where its largest competitor is Stop & Shop) and throughout New Hampshire and Vermont (where its largest competitor is Hannaford).

 Amidst the closings, SuperValu remodeled and updated many Shaw's stores, which has continued under Albertsons ownership.
 In late 2010, SuperValu introduced a newly redesigned website for Shaw's; the website design is shared with sister store Jewel-Osco.
 Shaw's also, during that time, increased their marketing efforts, partnering with the New England Patriots and the Boston Red Sox Radio Network as their "official supermarket", airing advertisements frequently on New England radio stations, and maintaining a Facebook page with more than 93,000 fans.

 In December 2013, plans were announced for a new Star Market store in the city of Boston at the site of the Boston Garden redevelopment.
-The store will be the first new Shaw's or Star Market store to be opened in four years.
-While this project has yet to be completed, in July 2017, Shaw's announced the opening of a new store in Hudson, Massachusetts, replacing a former Hannaford.
+The store opened on September 20, 2019.
+In July 2017, Shaw's announced the opening of a new store in Hudson, Massachusetts, replacing a former Hannaford.
 The Hudson store is the first new Shaw's store to open in nearly a decade, and marks its first expansion under Albertsons ownership.

 Also under Albertsons recent ownership, several Shaw's stores in the immediate Boston area were remodeled and re-opened as Star Markets, with the idea of increasing the number of locations of that brand to a possible 30 over the next few years.
 As of March 2014, four stores had made the switch, which brought the total number of Star Market stores to 18.
 As of January 2018, there were 21 Star Market stores.